sillsdev/serval/README.md

   - Full deployment, full NMT and SMT builds.
   - Used in all kubernetes deployments
 - `ASPNETCORE_ENVIRONMENT=Staging`:
-  - Full Deploymnet, dummy NMT building (10 steps, small model).
+  - Full Deployment, dummy NMT building (10 steps, small model).
     - These default build configurations can be overwritten.
   - Used in Docker-compose local staging
 - `ASPNETCORE_ENVIRONMENT=Development`: